POLICY ON BULLYING

 Staff will receive training in identifying signs of cyber bullying in order to keep up to date with the technologies that children commonly use.

 Students will be informed about cyber bullying in the course of their education at the school.

-A speaker will be asked to visit the school once a year to talk about cyber bullying.
+A speaker will be asked to visit the school regularly to talk about cyber bullying.

 Serious cyber bullying issues encouraging suicidal thoughts may be reported to the Gardaí.

 Teachers/facilitator will dedicate a standalone lesson, to deal with the issue of cyber bullying annually.

 Parents will periodically be invited to a talk on bullying to include cyber bullying.

 Students and staff are expected to comply with the school’s policy on the use of computers in the School.
 (Acceptable Use (of the Internet) Policy).

 Parents will be provided with information and advice on cyber bullying.
 (See Anti-Cyber-Bullying Policy).
 Parents and students are advised, via this policy, that it is illegal for a child under 13 to register with and use Facebook.